courseportal/coursePortal/docs/source/notes/log_jacob.rst

 9/1/2013:
 *Placed delete functions for assignments/questions onto the list pages.
 Create functions link from there as well *Removed mathjax in favor of using their CDN

+9/2/2013:
+*Users can email csv of grades to themselves